manasmehra-rgb/breast-cancer-predictor/README.md

 - The dataset was **imbalanced**, with far fewer recurrence cases.
 - Applied **Undersampling**(*Random Undersampler*), and **Oversampling**( *SMOTE* & *SMOTE Tomek Links* ) to balance the dataset.
 - Evaluated performance pre- and post-balancing with classification reports.
-- Finally decied to go with *SMOTE Tomek Links* as this had the best model performance
+- Finally decided to go with *SMOTE Tomek Links* as this had the best model performance

 ### 🔹 3.
 Model Building
 - Trained a **Logistic Regression model** on the processed data.